theforeman/forklift/docs/development.md

 2. `vagrant box update centos7-katello-devel-stable`
 3. `vagrant up centos7-katello-devel-stable`

 Note that it is recommended that you destroy your `centos7-katello-devel-stable` box and create a new one because the stable development environment uses a fixed hostname.
 If you would like to create multiple stable Katello devel boxes by using multiple box entries, you will need a way to manage having multiple machines with the same hostname.
 For example, you can keep your `/etc/hosts` file on your hypervisor always pointed to the box you want to use.
+The previous box's entry in `~/.ssh/known_hosts` will have to be removed as well.
 You don't have to worry about this if you only keep one environment around at a time.

 #### Cleanup after updating the `centos7-katello-devel-stable` box